Eyesore123/blog-app/README.md

   }
 }

-I also have a Helmet section in each post (BlogPost.tsx) which 'sends' the JSON-LD script as a schema data - this helps the search engines understand the content and the individual posts better.
+I also have a Helmet section in each post (BlogPost.tsx) which 'sends' the JSON-LD script as schema data - this helps search engines understand the content and the individual posts better.
 For example, it might look something like this:

 {
   "@context":"https://schema.org",